 The goal of my research is to understand the mechanistic underpinnings of the cell signaling networks that contribute to cancer progression and resistance to therapy.
-My laboratory is currently focused on 1) testing the hypothesis that HULLK, the novel lncRNA we discovered, functions as an oncogene and a clinical biomarker in prostate cancer (PCa); 2) studying how heterotypic cell signaling in the tumor microenvironment determines sensitivity to immune checkpoint inhibitors; and 3) looking for combinatorial therapeutic targets in PCa and head & neck squamous cell carcinoma (HNSCC).
+My laboratory is currently focused on 1) testing the hypothesis that HULLK, the novel lncRNA we discovered, functions as an oncogene and a clinical biomarker in prostate cancer (PCa); 2) studying how heterotypic cell signaling in the tumor microenvironment determines sensitivity to immune checkpoint inhibitors; and 3) looking for combinatorial therapeutic targets in PCa.

 - HULLK mechanism.
 We have recently published the discovery of a novel lncRNA that acts as an oncogene in PCa that we have named “HULLK” for Hormone-Upregulated lncRNA within LCK (PMID:31253147). shRNAs specifically targeting HULLK significantly decreased PCa cell growth whereas overexpression of HULLK enhanced PCa cell growth.
 We are currently testing the hypothesis that HULLK is a novel lncRNA that functions as a targetable oncogene in PCa.
 Funded by NCI.